Louise Holland Coe

-In 1925, only six years after women in the United States had won the right to vote, Louise was the first woman elected to the New Mexico State Senate.
+In 1925, only five years after women in the United States had won the right to vote, Louise was the first woman elected to the New Mexico State Senate.
 During her four consecutive terms of office, Louise concentrated on programs to improve the public education system.
 As chairman of the Senate Education Committee for 12 years, she was influential in securing legislation providing free textbooks, larger libraries, higher teacher qualifications and salaries, and designating sales and severance taxes as school revenues.
 However, she was aware of navigating the knife edge between speaking up and being perceived -- and treated -- as "unladylike."
 In her book The Lady and the Law Books, she writes,

 "I made it my business to speak out in the debate on many bills.
 Speaking my mind on the Senate floor let the voters know I was concerned enough to get off my chair and offer my thoughts on bills I believed were important to them.